Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Introduction

-In this paper, we use a recent addition to this list of techniques, \textit{the short-time inference scheme}~\cite{manikandan2020inferring}, together with flickering data of HeLa cells to estimate spatio-temporally resolved entropy generation rate.
-As the entropy generation rate is the fundamental characteristic of the active nature of the fluctuations, in the rest of this paper we shall use the word activity and entropy generation rate interchangably.
+In this paper, we use a recent addition to this list of techniques, \textit{the short-time inference scheme}~\cite{manikandan2020inferring, otsubo2020estimating, van2020entropy}, together with flickering data of HeLa cells to estimate spatio-temporally resolved entropy production rate.
+As the entropy production rate is the fundamental characteristic of the active nature of the fluctuations, in the rest of this paper we shall use the word activity and entropy production rate interchangeably.